mastercomfig/mastercomfig/docs/customization/custom_configs.md

     These steps are entirely optional and are only for advanced customization.

-To get an idea about what to put in your `user/autoexec.cfg` and select options, you can download the autoexec template from the [latest release](https://github.com/mastercomfig/mastercomfig/releases/latest).
+To get an idea about what to put in your `user/autoexec.cfg` and select options, you can download the [autoexec template](https://github.com/mastercomfig/mastercomfig/releases/latest/download/autoexec_template.cfg).

-This config is only for advanced, fine-tuned customization and is completely optional.
+This template is only for advanced, fine-tuned customization and is completely optional.
 Modules are recommended to be used for easy customization.